RetroTournaments/nesceptor/README.md

 Additionally, they will be powered (`VCCA`) by the Nintendo entertainment system itself.
 This is to ensure threshold levels since the USB 5V could be anywhere between 4.8 ~ 5.2V.

-### Why the RP2040?
+### Why the RP2350?

 An earlier version of the NESceptor used an FPGA - specifically the Lattice iCE40 HX on the Alchitry CU development board, however:

 - FPGAs are expensive.
 - FPGAs are difficult to program (requiring some HDL).

-The RP2040 is cheaper and capable of reading the NESs roughly 2 MHz signals:
+The RP2350 is cheaper and should be capable of reading the NESs roughly 2 MHz signals:

 - [This logic analyzer project](https://github.com/gusmanb/logicanalyzer/tree/master) uses a raspberry pi pico and boasts 100Msps
 - And [this one](https://github.com/dotcypress/ula) also gets similar speeds.

-One concern is on the GPIO pins.
-Apparently there are exactly 26 programmable GPIOs which is just enough.

 ### Why USB

-USB is simple and well supported.
+USB is simple and well supported, will allow for communication and power delivery.
 Ethernet is not necessary in this application because the nesbox mini pc will handle that.

-### What's next?
-Currently working on de-risking the RP2040 and making sure it will work.
+Wifi for communication is expected to be unreliable - although this is unclear.